AccelerateNetworks/DeepSpeech_Frontend/README.md

 # DeepSpeech Frontend

-A simple flask app that transcribes files served to it via HTTP POST, and redirects the user to the text we were able to get from their audio.
+A flask app that transcribes files served to it via HTTP POST, and redirects the user to the text we were able to get from their audio.

 ## Installation
 Install the dependencies, for Debian that would look like this: